-In 1997, Chemours completed remediation of the contaminated soils and sediments in Acid Brook.
+In 1997, Chemours finished remediating contaminated soils and sediments in Acid Brook.
 Contaminated soil and sediments were removed from the brook and several adjacent residential properties and replaced with clean soil.
 Chemours has also remediated contaminated soil both on-site and off-site in the Wanaque River Valley.
-Chemours is performing additional remedial work in the Wanaque River that is focused on sediments in the river bottom and soil along the river banks in sections of the river that are located on the former DuPont Pompton Lakes Works site.
+Chemours is performing additional remedial work in the Wanaque River that is focused on sediments in the river bottom and soil along the river banks in sections of the river located on the former DuPont Pompton Lakes Works site.